 - Click ‘SAVE AND CLOSE’.

-Q. Why don’t I see my income schedule as an option?
+Q. Why is my income schedule not an option?

 Cashflow is not meant for variable income, so in order to account for possible variances input your best guess ahead of time and edit once the exact value is known.
 The daily balance will automatically adjust to the actual income deposited into your account.
 Here are some tips:

 - The ‘Every other week’ option is for one paycheck every two weeks (separated by 14 days).
 Just choose the day of the week that you get paid

 - The ‘Twice a month’ option is always fixed on the 1st and 15th of each month

 - If you’re paid on off-dates, say the 3rd and the 18th, simply enter two separate ‘Once a month’ incomes (i.e. one on the 3rd and another on the 18th).
 This will allow the calendar to display your income appropriately.

 - Select the ‘ADD ASSET’ or ‘ADD LIABILITY’

 - Enter in the amount of the Asset or Debt and label it

 - You may also remove particular accounts from being calculated into your Net Worth total by clicking to exclude it in your Net Worth calculation.